thislight/away/wiki/usage.md

 ### threadpool
-Thread pool keeps a set of threads, which can run functions directly without create new thread, to save time on creating new threads. *new in 0.1.1*
+Thread pool keeps a set of threads, which can run functions directly, to save time on creating new threads. *new in 0.1.1*

 ````lua
 local threadpool = require("away").threadpool